 Have repertoire or copyright questions?
-All questions specific to the rules and regulations, copyright, or about repertoire and requirements, should be directed to Diana Allan, NATSAA Vice President, .
+All questions specific to the rules and regulations, copyright, or about repertoire and requirements, should be directed to the NATS .

 The repertoire list need not be thought of as comprising a complete recital program.
 The contestants and their teachers might want to consider, however, that national finalists will, in fact, present a fifteen minute program of their choosing from the submitted repertoire.

 Contestants must be prepared to sing at each audition level all of the songs and arias specified in Sections a, b, and c below: